nicksnlp/Cantharellus/README.md

         'pip3 install package_name' / 'pip install package_name'

     d.
-Once all necessary packages are installed, generate a requirements.txt file to record the environment’s dependencies.
+Once all necessary packages are installed, generate a requirements.date.txt file to record the environment’s dependencies.
 This file can be shared with others or used to recreate the environment.

+    We can use different names for the requirements file, or add a date/your name to avoid conficts.

-    pip3 freeze > requirements.txt / pip freeze > requirements.txt
+    pip3 freeze > requirements.date.txt / pip freeze > requirements.date.txt

     To recreate the environment on a different machine, follow these steps: